APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [UrbanFootPrint](https://urbanfootprint.com/) - Web-based planning tool serving curated urban, environmental, and economic data to urban practitioners and equipping them with the analytic capabilities to plan and improve communities faster, better, and at lower cost.

 - [Remix](https://www.remix.com/) - A platform to empower cities to plan the best possible transportation system — from public transit to safer streets to ever-increasing new modes of mobility.
 Remix provides tools to edit & test GTFS, generate multimodal streets, and explore relevant data.

+### Environmental Planning & Climate Tools and Platforms

+- [iTree](https://www.itreetools.org/) - Quantifies the benefits and values of trees around the world.
+Is based on peer-reviewed, USDA Forest Service Research.

 ## Other Resources
 Other types of planning data & technology resources.